 Applicants will be reviewed by a selection committee comprising:

 |Melinda Shore||No Mountain Software|

 Important dates are as follows:

 Support for remote attendance during the COVID-19 pandemic: The focus of the diversity travel grants is on in-person attendance at IRTF meetings co-located with the IETF since we believe this offers the best opportunity to connect with the community.
-During the COVID-19 pandemic, however, we will also consider applications to offset reasonable costs incurred to support remote attendance (e.g., childcare, travel to a local meeting hub, etc.) where such would encourage diversity of participation.
+We recognise that the COVID-19 pandemic is still causing difficultiess with travel for many, however, and so will also consider applications to offset reasonable costs incurred to support remote attendance (e.g., childcare, travel to a local meeting hub, etc.) where such would encourage diversity of participation.
 Such applications should be submitted following the process for diversity travel grants outlined above.
 We are grateful to Comcast for this support.

 Fee waivers for remote attendance are available under a separate programme and are not covered by these diversity grants.

 The ACM/IRTF Applied Networking Research Workshop (ANRW) is an annual academic workshop that provides a forum for researchers, vendors, network operators, and the Internet standards community to present and discuss emerging results in applied networking research, and to find inspiration from topics and open problems discussed at the IETF.

 A number of travel grants are available for students to attend the ANRW each year.
 The requirements, application process, and deadline vary slightly each year, so please see the ANRW webpage for details of the current workshop and its travel grant programme.